Sorakage033/SlimeVR-CheeseCake/README.md

 "CheeseCake" is a Lighter, portable and better looking full body tracking device.
 Based on SlimeVR
 With 8-port charging dock, eliminating wiring troubles.
+# CAUTION：
+**Before flashing the firmware, the board must be connected to the battery.**
+This design removes the protection diode, and USB5V is supplied to the battery via the on-board charging chip TP4057.
+The on-board charger will not output voltage without connected to the battery.

 ## Index